d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 Forward propagation in a recurrent neural network is relatively straightforward. *Backpropagation through time* is actually a specific application of back propagation in recurrent neural networks.
-It requires us to expand the recurrent neural network one time step at a time to obtain the dependencies between model variables and parameters.
+It requires us to expand the recurrent neural network one timestep at a time to obtain the dependencies between model variables and parameters.
 Then, based on the chain rule, we apply backpropagation to compute and store gradients.
 Since sequences can be rather long, the dependency can be rather lengthy.
 For instance, for a sequence of 1000 characters, the first symbol could potentially have significant influence on the symbol at position 1000.
 This is not really computationally feasible (it takes too long and requires too much memory) and it requires over 1000 matrix-vector products before we would arrive at that very elusive gradient.
 This is a process fraught with computational and statistical uncertainty.
 In the following we will elucidate what happens and how to address this in practice.